Is The Lottery Worth Playing?

 It can definitely be worth playing if it’s strictly for a bit of fun.
 The lottery can be exciting and enjoyable, as you can ponder what your millionaire life would be like.
 Spending £2 a week for a bit of lighthearted entertainment can be worthwhile.
 Where else can you get so much tension and excitement?

 Of Course.
-It's All About Moderationimage of a figure with a sign saying 'moderation'
+It's All About Moderation

 The lottery is still a form of gambling, and some people can build up an addiction to it.
 So the key is moderation.